-The family will receive friends at the funeral home on Monday from 1:30 until just prior to the service.
+The family will receive friends at the funeral home on Wednesday morning from 10:00 until just prior to the service.

 Ronald V. Hall Funeral Home of Vidalia is in charge of arrangements.

-To send flowers to the family or plant a tree in memory of Dr. Steve Weeks, please visit our floral store.
+To send flowers to the family or plant a tree in memory of James "Jimmy" Ellis Wilbanks, Jr., please visit our floral store.

 - Details